Mental Illness Symptoms, Causes and Types

 Mental illness recovery

 Most individuals with mental illness will receive treatments and find them effective.
-The treatment makes a person feel better, however, there are few chronic illnesses that can be managed with proper treatment but cannot be cured.
+The treatment makes a person feel better.
+However, there are a few chronic illnesses that can be managed with proper treatment but cannot be cured.

 Recovering from mental illness requires constant attention to monitoring physical and mental health.